Deipnosophistae: Drink

-Homosexuality

-In addition to its main focuses, the text offers an unusually clear portrait of homosexuality in late Hellenism.
-Books XII-XIII holds a wealth of information for studies of homosexuality in Roman Greece.
-It is subject to a broader discussion that includes Alcibiades, Charmides, Autolycus, Pausanias and Sophocles.
-Furthermore, numerous books and now lost plays on the subject are mentioned, including the dramatists Diphilus, Cratinus, Aeschylus, and Sophocles and the philosopher Heraclides of Pontus.

 First patents

 Athenaeus described what may be considered the first patents (i.e. exclusive right granted by a government to an inventor to practice his/her invention in exchange for disclosure of the invention).
 He mentions that several centuries BC, in the Greek city of Sybaris (located in what is now southern Italy), there were annual culinary competitions.
 The victor was given the exclusive right to prepare his dish for one year.
 Such a thing would have been unusual at the time because Greek society at large did not recognize exclusivity in inventions or ideas.

 Survival and reception

 The Deipnosophistae was originally in fifteen books.
 The work survives in one manuscript from which the whole of books 1 and 2, and some other pages too, disappeared long ago.
 An Epitome or abridgment (to about 60%) was made in medieval times, and survives complete: from this it is possible to read the missing sections, though in a disjointed form.

 The English polymath Sir Thomas Browne noted in his encyclopaedia Pseudodoxia Epidemica: